xHyperElectric/crafty-client/README.md

 Crafty Client is a pypi (pip) package for interfacing with the [Crafty Web MC server control panel](https://gitlab.com/crafty-controller/crafty-web).

-It was written from scratch and is based on requests and urllib3, by [kevdagoat](https://gitlab.com/kevdagoat)
+It was written from scratch and is based on requests.

 ## Install